 8. Bankruptcy Attorney

-When debt becomes unmanageable, a bankruptcy lawyer can help individuals and businesses explore their legal options.
-They guide clients through Chapter 7 (liquidation), Chapter 11 (business reorganization), or Chapter 13 (personal repayment plan) bankruptcy filings.
+When debt becomes unmanageable, a bankruptcy lawyer helps individuals and businesses explore legal options — Chapter 7 (liquidation), Chapter 11 (business reorganization), or Chapter 13 (personal repayment plan).
+They explain what debts can be discharged and what assets are protected.

-When to hire one: When facing wage garnishment, creditor lawsuits, or overwhelming debt with no realistic path to repayment.
+When to hire one: When facing wage garnishment, creditor lawsuits, or overwhelming debt with no realistic repayment path.

 Workers' Rights